yyan115/DigiDucks/README.md

 Engine gets compiled into a DLL file that the Game files will use.
 You do not need to rebuild the engine unless changes to engine were made.

 Set Game as startup project and press build or run in Visual Studio.

+If you want to use Engine features, simply include #include "DuckEngine.h" in your game files.